 We received our first HMRC Distiller’s License.
 To say this was a small operation would be an under-statement, however with low overheads it gave us plenty of time to work perfect our recipe.
 Taking our inspiration from our travels we experimented with interesting botanicals, perfecting the recipe for Lancashire’s first gin.

-After discovering a second basement in now-Head-Distiller Ollie’s house, we began regularly producing Batch Premium Gin.
+After discovering a second basement in now-Head-Distiller Ollie’s house, we began regularly producing Batch Signature Gin.
 With everyone involved still working full-time however, gin production was restricted to the evenings and all wages were paid in gin!

-After three exhausting days of talking, drinking and pouring gin we were convinced there was a good audience for Batch Premium Gin in the North West.
+After three exhausting days of talking, drinking and pouring gin we were convinced there was a good audience for Batch Signature Gin in the North West.
 Shortly before the event we received confirmation of winning a silver medal, awarded at the San Francisco World Spirit Competition – further evidence that we were on to a good thing.

 After nearly a year of letting demand build naturally without any advertising or marketing we agreed a deal with Booths Country – a boutique supermarket.
 Working with Booths took our gin to a much wider audience.
 Emma and her Dad, Steve, promoted our gin across various Booths stores in the North West.